traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.answers.md

-Part 5 / How to Run Code when a user Clicks on a data point
+Part 6 / How to run code when a user clicks on a data point
 -----------------------------------------------------------
  1. Create a private method:  logPointInfo()
     -- This method will log the point info